icecave/isolator/README.md

 }
 ```

-The test verifies the behavior of the MyDocument class completely, without requiring any disk access.
+The test verifies the behavior of the `MyDocument` class completely, without requiring any disk access.

-Using an isolator is most helpful when testing code that uses global functions which maintain global state or utilize external resources such as databases, filesystems, etc. It is usually unnecessary to mock out deterministic functions such as strlen(), for example.
+Using an isolator is most helpful when testing code that uses global functions which maintain global state or utilize
+external resources such as databases, filesystems, etc. It is usually unnecessary to mock out deterministic functions
+such as `strlen()`, for example.

 ## Peculiarities

-Several of PHP's core global functions have some peculiarities and inconsitencies in the way they are defined. **Isolator** attempts to accomodate such inconsistencies when possible, but at this point there has not been a great deal of testing of this functionality.
+Several of PHP's core global functions have some peculiarities and inconsitencies in the way they are defined.
+**Isolator** attempts to accomodate such inconsistencies when possible, but may have issues with some native (C) functions
+for which parameter reflection information is non-standard or incorrect.

 <!-- references -->
 [Build Status]: https://raw.github.com/IcecaveStudios/isolator/gh-pages/artifacts/images/icecave/regular/build-status.png